Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Q- Who needs to pay TDS?

 The person making the payment is required to deduct TDS from the amount.
-According to the Income Tax Act, any person must deduct tax at source if the money paid is more than the specified limit.
+According to the Income Tax Act, any person must deduct tax at the source if the money paid is more than the specified limit.
 The person receiving the payment is also liable to pay income tax.

 Q- Why is TDS refunded?